 House on Fire

 MSA's current membership exhibition is in Lexington Ky, hosted by the Pam Miller Downtown Center's Community Gallery.
+The gallery is open to the public on Wednesdays, Thursdays, and Fridays until March 26th.
 The exhibition was juried by artist and professor Alicia Henry.

 Mid-South Sculpture Alliance is a non-profit arts organization that advances the creation and awareness of sculpture and sculptors.
 MSA creates opportunities for its members through exhibition, education, and networking opportunities centered on traditional and contemporary approaches to sculpture.